 To simplify this process altogether I even prefer to start by teaching trainees how to perform a half get up instead of a full get up.
 This teaches a trainee to control themselves in the middle of the movement so that it’s much easier to coach them through the rest of the get up that involves going all the way to the ground and back up.

-The arm should maintain a rather perpendicular angle to the sky as a trainee or athlete progresses through this movement in it’s entirety.
-To ensure this and to do so in a safe and practical manner I may usually have a trainee perform the drill either with a deck of cards (still in the box), or with a more practical implement having them use one of their shoes.
+Your arm should maintain a rather perpendicular angle to the sky as you progresses through this movement in it’s entirety.
+To ensure this and to do so in a safe and practical manner I would usually have you initially have you perform the drill either with a deck of cards (still in the box), or with a more practical implement using your shoe!

-As you can see this is a practical application to prepare most anyone to perform the get up while having them to train on holding the proper arm position during the movement.
-The key to performance is making sure that we are proficient in the fundamentals.
+As you can see this is a practical application to prepare you for the get up while having you train on holding the proper arm position during the movement.
+The key to performance is making sure that you are proficient in the fundamentals.
 Quality always trumps quantity.